 Addressing consumer privacy as a priority is also a good way to increase customer trust.
 According to a report from the International Association of Privacy Professionals, 64% of consumers expressed an increase in trust for companies that provide a clear explanation of their privacy policies.

 Future of consumer privacy

-The rapidly growing investment in these data-hungry technologies indicates that there will likely be a sustained interest in data collection for the foreseeable future, and consequently an increased need for consumer privacy policies and frameworks that address new trends in data collection.
+As another example, artificial intelligence (AI) and machine learning algorithms often require massive amounts of data to pre-train them, establish patterns and model intelligence.
+The rapidly growing investment in these data-hungry technologies indicates the likelihood of a sustained interest in data collection for the foreseeable future, and consequently an increased need for consumer privacy policies and frameworks that address new trends in data collection.